fourthofaugust/cra-mantine-admin/README.md

-# cra-mantine-admin
+# React.js + Mantine UI  - Admin Panel
-an opinionated admin template built using react.js, mantine ui and other awesome tools
+> an opinionated admin panel built using react.js, mantine ui and other awesome tools.